alexseitsinger/django-dynamic-image/README.md

 ## Description

-A django ImageField whose upload_to value is generated from the modal instance method get_upload_to.
+A django ImageField whose upload_to value is generated from a model method.

 ## Installation